Updated: August 2020

 - information connected to your product or service with us e.g. your bank account details

-- information about your contact with us, e.g. meetings, recorded phone calls, emails, letters, getting to know you questionnaire, fact find, and covering matters such as your family details, lifestyle and social circumstances, financial details
+- information about your contact with us, e.g. meetings, recorded phone calls including the voice element of video calls, emails, letters, getting to know you questionnaire, fact find, and covering matters such as your family details, lifestyle and social circumstances, financial details

 - information that is automatically collected e.g. via cookies when you visit one of our websites